-At The Larson Law Office, if you hire Diana Larson and Erik Larson to represent you as your Houston divorce lawyer, you will get Diana and Erik.
+At The Larson Law Office, if you hire Diana Larson and Erik Larson to represent you as your Houston divorce lawyers, you will get Diana and Erik.
 You can rest assured that you will not be directed to speak with a paralegal, secretary, or junior lawyer about your divorce case, as is commonly and routinely done at many other law firms.

 And when your case goes to Court or to mediation, Diana or Erik will be there with you.
 Not some junior lawyer whom you have never laid eyes on before.
 Throughout your divorce case, Erik or Diana will personally be there to answer your questions.
 We will individually and thoroughly address your concerns with the importance they deserve.

 Our commitment to highly personalized service and individually-tailored client attention is not empty jargon.
-If you hire Diana and Erik as your Houston divorce lawyer, you get Diana and Erik working directly with you on your Houston divorce case.
+If you hire Diana and Erik as your Houston divorce lawyers, you get Diana and Erik working directly with you on your Houston divorce case.
 From the very beginning through to the completion of your case.
 If you hire us, you get us.

 This is where things begin to get better for you and your family.
 We will work closely with you to enable you to make the best decisions possible for yourself, your children, and your property.